Dental Treatments - Dental Microscopy

-There are other clinical uses too in restorative dentistry, in regards to the preparation and placement of restorations, all of which help dentists to provide treatment more accurately and efficiently with better results.
+There are other clinical uses too in restorative dentistry, in regards to the preparation and placement of restorations, all of which help Dentists to provide treatment more accurately and efficiently with better results.

-Manuel Gonzalez-O’Sullivan, delivering high-precision treatment with patient comfort using Zeiss microscope
+Manuel Gonzalez-O’Sullivan, delivering high-precision treatment with patient comfort using Zeiss microscope.

 Dental Microscopy: The Bigger Picture

-One patient that has benefitted from the clinical and educational applications of the dental microscope is Mr Terence Martin, who recently underwent work on his worn lower incisors to restore the dark spaces and cervical wear lesions.
+One patient that has benefited from the clinical and educational applications of the dental microscope is Mr Terence Martin, who recently underwent work on his worn lower incisors to restore the dark spaces and cervical wear lesions.
 After minimal preparations followed by all ceramic crown restorations with natural aesthetic ceramic reconstruction, Terence has regained his confidence.

 “I couldn’t be happier with the results.
 I have to attend a lot of client meetings, and it was getting to the point where I was starting to feel embarrassed about my teeth.
 Thanks to Dr Tony Auger this is no longer the case – I can smile again!
 Of course, my smile isn’t everyone’s cup of tea – especially if you prefer the Hollywood look – but it was a natural appearance I was after, and that’s exactly what I got.
 To me, they are perfect in their imperfection.